DhananjayGupta300/DhananjayGupta300.github.io/_posts/2018-01-22-Just-Git-ting.md

 Introduction
 ------------

 Success of a software development project, and the usability of the final product, depends on the quality of the concepts that underlie its design.
-Here are a few **key takeaways** on what's wrong with Git!
+Here are a few **key takeaways** from the early stage of the first study, on the Git version control system by [Santiago De Rosso](https://spderosso.github.io/) and [Daniel Jackson](https://en.wikipedia.org/wiki/Daniel_Jackson_(computer_scientist)).

 Background
 ----------